Time Value of Money Financial Tools

 You can change each tax rate every year, and have different tax rates for each type of distribution.

-This financial tool will also calculate investment returns for sold investments, so you can determine IRR since you bought them years ago.
+This financial tool will also calculate investment returns for liquidated investments, so you can determine IRR since you bought them years ago.

 It also adds up all of the monthly cash flows so you can see what the annual totals are.